jecornwall/geogrid-trainer/README.md

 - 🗺️ Interactive world map powered by Leaflet
 - 🏳️ Country fact panels with flags, geography, population, political info, and more
+- 🔍 Filter panel to highlight countries matching specific criteria
 - 📊 Data sourced from Wikidata and Wikipedia
 - ⚡ Static deployment - no backend required
 - 🎨 Dark theme with responsive design
+- 💾 Filter settings persist across sessions

+## Filter Panel

+The left sidebar contains filters to highlight countries matching specific criteria.
+This is useful for practicing GeoGrid categories.

+### Available Filters

+- **Bordering Countries**: Filter by number of land borders (0-14 range slider)

+### Using Filters

+1. **Enable/Disable**: Each filter has a toggle switch to turn it on or off
+2. **Adjust Range**: Use the dual-thumb slider to set min/max values
+3. **Combine Filters**: Enable multiple filters to find countries matching ALL criteria
+4. **View Results**: The summary shows how many countries match your active filters

+Matching countries are highlighted on the map with a distinct cyan color.

+### Persistence

+Filter settings (ranges and toggle states) are saved to localStorage and restored when you return to the app.

+### Responsive Layout

+- **Desktop (>900px)**: Three-column layout with filter panel on the left, map in the center, and details panel on the right
+- **Mobile (≤900px)**: Filter panel becomes a slide-out drawer (tap the ⚙ button), details panel slides up from the bottom when a country is selected

 ## Project Structure